tyy20/BENN-codes/sensitivity-analysis/README.md

   - `--caseid` is the index of the settings in Table S.5
   - `--d` is the width of the belt layer (the dimension of sufficient predictor)
   - `--t` is the index of experiment
-- Running times for each experiment are ~1-2min.